 Panama Dive Center Location

-Panama Dive Center is located on the main intersection in Santa Catalina, which has the nearest infrastructure for visiting Coiba National Park.
+Panama Dive Center is located on the main intersection in Santa Catalina, which has the nearest infrastructure for visiting Coiba National Park – one of the top diving destinations in Panama.

 Coming from Rancho Estero, Panama Dive Center will be straight ahead at the end of the road.